 Jean-Philippe Rameau, a late rococo baroque French composer, was most famous in his time for opera; today for his Pièces de Clavecin, dance suites for Harpsichord.
 Not having recordings of 18thC performances, compounded by the irregularity, and often not particularly specific notation by composers, leaves today’s performers with a large amount of interpretational leeway.
 That’s not say there aren’t strong opinions about what’s considered correct or stylistically compatible/incompatible with the music.
 But interpretation, when not stymied by convention, can open up a piece of music in bright new ways.

 A few posts ago, I review Jory Vinikour’s spectacular CD of contemporary harpsichord music.
 His command of the instrument induced me to hear his side of Rameau’s clavier music.
-I already had two other recordings of this music, one by Christophe Rousset, another modern electronic version by jazz pianist Bob James—an exemplary, imaginative realization via the magic of multitrack digital synthesis.
+I already had two other recordings of this music, one by Christophe Rousset, the other a modern electronic version by jazz pianist Bob James—an exemplary, imaginative realization via the magic of multitrack digital synthesis.

 Make up your own mind which appeals most to you—